Skip to main content

 Mandate DataThis hash contains details about the Mandate to create.

-Off SessionSet to true to indicate that the customer is not in your checkout flow during this payment attempt, and therefore is unable to authenticate.
+Off SessionSet to true to indicate that the customer is not in the checkout flow during this payment attempt and is therefore unable to authenticate.

 Payment Method DataIf provided, this hash will be used to create a PaymentMethod.